-My birthday was last week, which got me thinking about cake.
+My birthday happened recently, which got me thinking about cake.
 Well, ok, that’s not entirely fair- I think about cake on a regular basis.
 But last week got me thinking about birthday cake, specifically, and what it means to me.

 “What it means to you?” you say.
 “Birthday cake means nothing- it’s just carbs and sugar!”